 Boy, working class Americans sure are a riot!

-The writing is interesting enough for this, totally-out-of-touch “reviewer,” but I can’t imagine why it won Best Screenplay at the Globes, unless the other nominees were completely, bleakly predictable.
+The “reviewer,” but I can’t imagine why it won Best Screenplay at the Globes, unless the other nominees were completely, bleakly predictable.
 (I wouldn’t know.)
-The excerpt below (SPOILERWARNING I GUESS?
-LOL) was the most stirring part of the experience, personally, if only because I really like films that palm strike one in the face without warning with bizarre, chaotic vulgarity (like the elevator scene in Drive.)
+The excerpt below (SPOILER WARNING I GUESS?
+LOL) was the most stirring part of the experience, personally, if only because I really like films that palm strike one in the face without warning with bizarre, chaotic vulgarity (like the elevator scene in Drive.) is interesting enough for this, totally-out-of-touch

 I suppose it could have been the result of a rational decision to give any depth to Anne (Abbie Cornish) - who is Chief Willoughby’s (Woody Fucking Harrelson) Australian?, much-too-attractive wife - before he kills himself in the last third of the movie, making her suddenly relevant.
 Or, perhaps it was another attempt to emphasize the emotional repression of “Southern” folks - one of the almost-accurate positives of the film, if only thanks to McDormand’s skill.
 She and Sam Rockwell won Best Actress and Best Actor in a Supporting Role, respectively, which makes sense - it’s a shame they accepted such an out-of-touch work with which to demonstrate their ability to assume aloof, emotionally-dysfunctional characters.